-DOTC is a member club of the AKC.
+DOTC Accepts ALL dog breeds and is a member club of the AKC.
 Therefore, we support and adhere to the rules and regulations of our parent organization.
 To that end we follow their training guidance and philosophy – treat all dogs with respect and kindness.
 Training is based on that premise – handlers are taught to teach and train their dogs through repetition, encouragement, praise, treats, kindness, love and affection.
 Harsh discipline is NOT accepted for any reason or excuse!
 Such action by a handler is grounds for expulsion from both the DOTC and the AKC!
 Handlers are to only use buckle collars, slip collars, and martingales – e-collars are never accepted.
 Prong collars may only be used in exceptional cases only with the approval of our Training Director.

 The original sport of the American Kennel Club.